 Toshiba Group has been driving responses to climate change, aiming to achieve carbon neutrality throughout its value chain.
 In addition to reducing GHG emissions within the Group, we are actively implementing measures in each stage of the value chain, including creating more products and services that contribute to reducing GHG emissions in society and cooperating with suppliers to reduce upstream emissions.

 To realize highly resilient corporate management as society changes in various ways due to the impact of climate change, it is important to respond appropriately by grasping the risks and opportunities related to climate change facing Toshiba Group.
+Under Sustainability Strategy Committee chaired by the President and CEO, we conduct scenario analysis for each business domain to grasp and consider countermeasures for climate change-related risks and opportunities.

-Setting scenarios
+Setting Scenarios

 In scenario analysis, we set up the following two scenarios: